-Note that 2 Spaghi is located inside Gozsdu Udvar, a tourist-heavy passage lined with overpriced bars and restaurants.
-I can't help thinking that this charming pasta joint would deserve a more worthy home, but if you don't like the vibes here, you can also just buy some fresh pasta to go.
+If you have stomach space left, round out your meal with a light panna cotta with strawberry sauce.
+Note that 2 Spaghi is located inside Gozsdu Udvar, a tourist-heavy area lined with overpriced bars and restaurants.
+I can't help thinking that this charming pasta eatery would deserve a more worthy home, but if you don't like the vibes, you can also just buy some fresh pasta to go.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).